aedart/athenaeum/docs/archive/current/README.md

 A new package for that offers PSR-7 Http Messages utilities.
 See [documentation](./http/messages) for additional information.

+### Duration

+Added `Duration` utility; a small component able to help with dealing with relative date and time.
+See [utilities](./utils/duration) for more information.

 ### Upgraded Dependencies

 Upgraded several dependencies, here amongst Laravel which is now running on `v8.x`.